NilanEkanayake/DiscordBrightspaceBot/README.md

 # DiscordBrightspaceBot
 Posts recent Brightspace events to discord

-Follow this guide up until "How to Set Up Discord Events for Your Bot", then run code.py: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/
+Follow this guide up until "How to Code a Basic Discord Bot with the discord.py Library", then run code.py: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/

 Make sure to install selenium and webdriver_manager using pip